HiLab-git/PyMIC/docs/source/usage.wsl.rst

 Customized WSL Methods
 ----------------------

-PyMIC alo supports customizing WSL methods by inheriting the :mod:`WSLSegAgent` class.
+PyMIC alo supports customizing WSL methods by inheriting the `WSLSegAgent` class.
-You may only need to rewrite the :mod:`training()` method and reuse most part of the existing pipeline, such as data loading, validation and inference methods.
+You may only need to rewrite the `training()` method and reuse most part of the existing pipeline, such as data loading, validation and inference methods.
 For example:

 .. code-block:: none

-    from pymic.net_run_wsl.wsl_abstract import WSLSegAgent
+    from pymic.net_run.weak_sup import WSLSegAgent

     class MyWSLMethod(WSLSegAgent):
       def __init__(self, config, stage = 'train'):